extraweb1/ISPnubMod/README.md

 DECCOUNTER 10                             ; allow 10 programming cycles
 END
 ```
-2. Build ISPnub firmware:
+### 2. Build ISPnub firmware:
 Take the java tool ![ISPnubModCreator](https://github.com/mgroel/ISPnubCreator/releases) to build the firmware to be flashed to the ISPnub/Arduino.
 Build the firmware like this for Arduino:
 ```
 java -jar ISPnubCreator.jar test.ispnub atmega328_16MHz ispnub.hex
 ```

-To use the modded firmware on the original ISPnub board execute:
+To use the modded firmware in compatibility-mode on the original ISPnub board execute:
 ```
 java -jar ISPnubCreator.jar test.ispnub atmega1284_compat ispnub.hex
 ```

-Or choose one of the other supported AVR:
+Or choose one of the other supported AVR in combination with the modded board:
 ```
 java -jar ISPnubCreator.jar test.ispnub [atmega1284|atmega1284_compat|atmega328_16MHz|atmega16|atmega32|atmega644] ispnub.hex
 ```

-3. Flash the ISPnub/Arduino:
+### 3. Flash the ISPnub/Arduino:
 Now the generated "ispnub.hex" can be flashed with your favorite programmer into the arduino.
 Take care for setting the fuses right.
 A working suggestion is given on the commandline by the java tool after building the firmware in step 2.

-4. Flash targets by hitting the switch on the ISPnub
+### 4. Flash targets by hitting the switch on the ISPnub